Warning: Undefined variable $custom_content in /var/www/vhosts/allfreecrafts.com/httpdocs/dev/wp-content/themes/foodiepro/functions.php on line 205

 I hung the eggshell bird house in a crab apple tree and the chickadees were checking it out within days.
-I’m hoping a family will move in soon.
+A chickadee family moved in very quickly.

 If you’re planning to make the wooden structure yourself, see Build the Right Bird House, for the recommended dimensions of nesting boxes to attract different varieties of birds.